Firewalls to Secure Dynamic LLM Agentic Networks: Dual-Firewall Architecture

-\begin{mdframed}[backgroundcolor=yellow!10,shadow=true,shadowsize=2pt,roundcorner=10pt,innerleftmargin=5pt,innerrightmargin=5pt] The assistant can query the user's environment.
-Any returned data is first abstracted according to the \textbf{data firewall} and the trusted \textbf{user's goal} to contain data needed for the task, maintaining utility.
-The assistant cannot leak the private data because it cannot access it. \end{mdframed}

-The previous input firewall already ensures that the input to the assistant is controlled by the task-specific language.
-Therefore, prompt injection requests to leak data unrelated to the task are not allowed.
-However, even without attacks, agents can overshare~\citep{shaoprivacylens}.
-Simple data separation in our setup would harm the utility.
-What we need is data abstraction.
-The data firewall is thus designed to abstract the data to a non-private state by applying policies.

-\textbf{Deriving policies.} We feed pairs of benign and attack conversations to an LLM.
-The LLM should generate what data was needed (in the benign conversation) and what data was unnecessary (in the attack one).
-We found it adequate to generate data from one persona and one attack (leaking purchase history), which generalizes to all personas and all other attacks (e.g., leaking medical data).
-We also show that it generalizes to security attacks (e.g., deleting a calendar entry).
-Unlike strict data separation~\citep{bagdasarian2024airgapagent}, this allows the use of the data to personalize decision-making.

-\textbf{Applying the firewall.} The data firewall creates a barrier between the private data and the assistant.
-The assistant can freely query the user's environment.
-However, any returned data is not fed to the assistant directly.
-It is first fed to the data firewall, which is an LLM that applies the policies.
-This LLM is completely isolated and cannot interact with the assistant or external parties.
-It is also stateless and does not maintain previously returned data.
-In addition, as shown in~\autoref{tab:datafirewall}, the generated policies are specific transformations and include examples rather than more vaguely asking an LLM whether the data is related to the task and relying on its reasoning.
+\item \textbf{Domain-appropriate disclosure.} Task-appropriate abstraction levels are encoded in the rules during the learning phase.
+The firewall applies rules for travel planning differently than rules for insurance applications, without needing to reason about task context at runtime. \end{itemize}

+\begin{mdframed}[backgroundcolor=yellow!10,shadow=true,shadowsize=2pt,roundcorner=10pt,innerleftmargin=5pt,innerrightmargin=5pt] These properties arise from the architectural placement of the firewall between the knowledge base and the assistant and the deliberate limitation of the firewall's context to exclude adversary-influenced content. \end{mdframed}